Index

 ||||

-With such a large relatively decrease in the admission rate during the COVID-19 pandemic, it might be expected the rates would ‘bounce back’ and increase subsequently, but this was not the case among those aged 0-14 years.
-Whilst there was a small change due to the pandemic among those aged 15-24 years, the latest rate is comparable to the pre-pandemic rate.
+With such a large relatively decrease in the admission rate during the COVID-19 pandemic, it might be expected the rates would ‘bounce back’ and increase subsequently, and whilst this has been the case, the current levels are below pre-pandemic admission rates.

 Effect of Deprivation on Hospital Admissions for Accidents and Injuries